 9. Sharing of your Personal Data

 In some circumstances we work together with external technical service providers who are authorised to carry out services on our behalf and in accordance with our instructions.
 These companies may be given access to your personal data but solely to the extent this is required for your use of our website, including the performance of services such as the processing of your enquiry through the contact form or your signing up for our newsletter.
 Thus, we may engage service providers to host our website, store your data or analyse the data recorded.
 These service providers are not permitted to share your personal data with unauthorised third parties or use it for purposes other than as directed.
 Some of these service providers may be based in countries outside of Switzerland and the EU/EEA which do not guarantee the same level of data privacy as in your home country.
 However, we have entered into corresponding agreements with these service providers in order to ensure that all necessary measures are taken for the protection of your personal data, in line with the applicable requirements.
-For further questions relating to our service providers please contact us as explained in Section 12 below.
+For further questions relating to our service providers please contact us.

 Unless indicated otherwise as above, your personal data is neither transferred nor sold or otherwise transmitted to third parties in any form without your prior consent, unless we are legally obliged to do so.